 However, in coaching it’s crucial to understand the why?
 Why do you coach?
-In an interview recently with John Van’t Schip, (Head Coach at A-League club, Melbourne City FC & former Ajax Coach & Netherlands Assistant) published in Issue 15 of Player Development Project Magazine, I asked John, “What makes a good coach?”
+In an interview recently with John Van’t Schip, (Former Head Coach at A-League club, Melbourne City FC & former Ajax Coach & Netherlands Assistant) published in Issue 15 of Player Development Project Magazine, I asked John, “What makes a good coach?”
 He swiftly replied, “The realisation that it’s always about the players and never about you.”

 I fell in love with coaching because it gave me an opportunity to bring people together.
 Maybe I’d seen too many sporting movies as a kid, but I love the challenge of leadership.
 I captained football and cricket teams as a young player and have been fortunate enough to coach them as an adult.
 Building towards common goals and seeing the development of individuals is the reward of coaching.

 In order to continue to grow we have to stay humble, we don’t know it all.
 Coming from New Zealand makes seeing the rest of the world exceptionally interesting.
 New Zealanders are self-effacing and notoriously humble, sometimes too humble.
 This is partially because Tall-Poppy-Syndrome is rife, so naturally people will talk themselves down.